Helping local Age UKs – coronavirus advice

-If you feel well in yourself, no one in your household has symptoms, and you have the time to help, you can support older people who may be in need in your community by using the neighbourly volunteering guidance.
+If you feel well in yourself, no one in your household has symptoms or has tested positive for coronavirus, and you have not been advised to self-isolate by the test and trace service, you can support older people who may be in need in your community by using the neighbourly volunteering guidance.

 The local Age UK nearest you may also be in need of volunteering support.
 To find out what roles are needed in your local area, complete our volunteer enquiry form.